Curriculum & Courses

 - Incoming students are encouraged to focus on the core courses at the beginning of the course of study.

 - All narrative medicine program courses are small discussion-oriented seminars which meet once per week for 3 (4-credit core courses) or 2 (3-credit topics courses) hours.

-- Students who have completed the Columbia Narrative Medicine Certificate of Professional Achievement (CPA) and enter the Master's program may apply 6 credits towards the M.S. degree 38-credit requirement.
+- Students who have completed the 15-credit Columbia Narrative Medicine Certificate of Professional Achievement (CPA) and enter the Master's program may be granted 6 advanced standing credits towards the total M.S. degree 38-credit requirement.
 Students who switch programs partway through the CPA to the MS may be granted pro-rated advance standing credits at a 2.5:1 CPA to MS credit ratio (rounded down to the whole credit).